The 5 Best Home Remedies for Dry & Itchy Scalp

 If you’re not likely to make your own essential oils treatment, I can recommend two all-natural dry scalp shampoos that contain these ingredients (and more) and are toxin-free.

-My favorite all-natural shampoo for dry and itchy scalp is Avalon Organics scalp normalizing shampoo, which is fortified with tea tree, mint, eucalyptus, and chamomile and is PH balanced.
+My favorite all-natural shampoo for a dry and itchy scalp is Avalon Organics scalp normalizing shampoo, which is fortified with tea tree, mint, eucalyptus, and chamomile.

 You’ve probably guessed this one by yourself.
 Aloe Vera has had its place in the skin treatment hall of fame for decades.